 I finally had to get blunt, telling any of the service providers involved who would listen that I didn’t love her anymore.
 I actually went as far as to say that I never loved her, and that, folks, is not a lie.

-So if any of them are reading this: cross me, even all these years later, and they will find out just what I’m capable of, and yes, it will be legal.
+So if the Caruths, any of them, or anyone acting on their behalf, cross me, even all these years later, they will find out just what I’m capable of, and yes, it will be legal, because I will involve the police department and the courts.